 Sole source awards

-Contracting officers must prioritize SDVOSB sole source awards within specific thresholds and certification requirements before considering other small business set-asides.
+Contracting officers must prioritize sole source awards to SBA-certified SDVOSBs, following strict eligibility and value thresholds, before considering other small business set-asides.

 Overview

 FAR 19.1406 outlines the requirements and procedures for awarding sole source contracts to Service-Disabled Veteran-Owned Small Business (SDVOSB) concerns.
 Contracting officers must consider SDVOSB sole source awards before small business set-asides, provided certain conditions are met.
-These include the absence of reasonable expectation of competition among SDVOSBs, specific dollar thresholds ($7 million for manufacturing, $4 million for other NAICS codes), and that the requirement is not currently performed by or accepted into the 8(a) program.
+These include the absence of reasonable expectation of offers from two or more SDVOSBs, contract value thresholds ($8.5 million for manufacturing, $5 million for other NAICS codes), and that the requirement is not currently performed by or accepted for the 8(a) program.
 The SDVOSB must be a responsible contractor, and the award must be at a fair and reasonable price.
-As of January 1, 2024, only SDVOSBs certified by the SBA or those with pending certification applications (submitted by December 31, 2023) are eligible.
+As of January 1, 2024, only SDVOSBs certified by the SBA or those with pending certification applications (submitted by December 31, 2023) are eligible for sole source awards.
 The SBA retains the right to appeal a contracting officer’s decision not to make a sole source award to an SDVOSB.

 Key Rules

-- Contracting officers must consider SDVOSB sole source awards before small business set-asides if all regulatory conditions are met.
+- Contracting officers must consider SDVOSB sole source awards before small business set-asides if all criteria are met.

-- Applies only if there is no reasonable expectation of two or more SDVOSB offers, the contract value does not exceed $7M (manufacturing) or $4M (other), and the requirement is not under the 8(a) program.
+- Applies if there is no reasonable expectation of two or more SDVOSB offers, and the contract value does not exceed $8.5M (manufacturing) or $5M (other NAICS codes).

 - Certification Requirement (2024 Onward)

-- Only SDVOSBs certified by SBA or with pending certification applications (submitted by 12/31/2023) are eligible for sole source awards.
+- Only SBA-certified SDVOSBs or those with pending applications (submitted by 12/31/2023) are eligible.

 - SBA Appeal Rights